bsenftner/miniCMS/README.md

 ## Now ChatGPT Enabled: what the hell, I couldn't help myself...

-New page endpoints, not yet wired into the rest of the GUI:
+New page endpoints, available from a Project page:

   - /newAiExchange/[projectId]